The future of secure communications: device independence in quantum key distribution: Mathematical techniques for advanced security proofs

-Tan et al. \cite{Tan2021} approach the DI security problem with a universal computational toolbox that directly bounds the von Neumann entropy using the complete measurement statistics of a device-independent cryptographic protocol.
+such that $\alpha=\min_{\rho\in\mathcal{C}}f(\rho)$ where $f(\rho)$ is a convex function of $\rho$ and $\text{leak}^{EC}$ denotes the number of bits Alice publicly reveals during error correction. \\ To apply the EAT, as discussed in the previous section, a trade-off function must be computed that lower-bounds the amount of randomness produced in a single round.
+Existing results for the CHSH game \cite{pabgs09andSangouard.4} are highly specific to this case, with limited generalizability to other games.
+A particularly promising approach involves using SDP relaxations\cite{Navascues2008, NV15} provide valuable techniques for studying classical and quantum advantages in DI and SDI protocols (see also \cite{openqkdsecurity}).
+Often, these methods can provide exact solutions to the problems at hand.
+However, the complexity of these techniques imposes limitations, especially when studying protocols involving higher-dimensional quantum systems. \\ \paragraph{Lower bounds on the min-entropy} A straightforward way to derive numerical lower bounds for von Neumann entropy minimization is through the use of min-entropy, as demonstrated in \cite{Bancal2014, NietoSilleras2014}.
+The corresponding optimization of min-entropy can be formulated as a noncommutative polynomial over measurement operators.
+This problem can be relaxed into a semidefinite program (SDP) using the NPA hierarchy \ref{subsec:NPA}, which can then be solved efficiently.
+While this method provides a simple and effective way to lower bound the rates of various device-independent (DI) tasks, the min-entropy is generally much smaller than the von Neumann entropy.
+As a result, this approach often yields suboptimal outcomes.
+Therefore, to achieve optimal bounds, obtaining upper bounds on von Neumann entropy is both more efficient and essential. \paragraph{Lower bounds on the conditional von Neumann entropy} Tan et al. \cite{Tan2021} approach the DI security problem with a universal computational toolbox that directly bounds the von Neumann entropy using the complete measurement statistics of a device-independent cryptographic protocol.
 Suppose that the protocol estimates parameters of the form $l_j=\sum_{abxy}c_{abxy}^{(j)}p(ab|xy)$ for some coefficients $c_{abxy}^{j}$.
 These parameters could be Bell inequalities in a DI scenario.
 Thanks to the Naimark theorem, one can assume all measurements as projective measurements, $P_{a\mid x}$ for Alice's side and $P_{b\mid y}$ for Bob's side, in a higher but finite dimension space.
 The task is to find lower bounds on $\inf H(A_0\mid E)$ such that $\langle L_j \rangle=l_j$ where $L_j=\sum_{abxy} c_{abxy} P_{a|x}\otimes P_{b|y}$ and the infimum takes place over $\psi_{ABE}$ and any uncharacterized measurements.
 The central result of Tan et al. \cite{Tan2021} is expressed as the following theorem \begin{theorem} For a DI scenario, the minimum value of $H(A_0|E)$ subject to constraints $\langle L_j \rangle=l_j$ is lower-bounded by

 where